Student Engagement - Faculty Resources

 between students and faculty from the start.

 Apply for 2014-2015 Engagement Application by log onto the COMPASS to fill it out electronically.
 Request funding and/or assistance to embed a co-curricular engagement activity in your course.
-Deadline to apply for Fall 2014 funds is December 1, 2014.
+Deadline to apply for Spring 2015 funds is April 30, 2015.

 Sample Institutional Student Learning Outcomes (ISLO) Calendars